-The arrival of the capelin heralds the beginning of summer weather, along with a chance to spy humpbacks coming to feed on these slender, speedy fish.
+The arrival of the capelin heralds the beginning of summer weather, along with a chance to spy humpback whales coming to feed on these slender, speedy fish.
 And they’re also a traditional delicacy, fresh from the ocean for a short season.

 Many people visit capelin hotspots like Middle Cove beach, just outside St. John’s, to see if the capelin roll has begun.
 The fact that there are 30 different coves across the province named for capelin indicates the widespread fascination with the annual tradition.
-Every year is different, but you might to able to catch the capelin rolling at one of these notable beaches or secluded spots: DFO list re other locations.
-To stay up to date on capelin locations, there’s also a hashtag for reporting sightings: #CapelinRoll2017.
-People who spot capelin can let others know on Twitter by using the hashtag, which is updated annually.
+To stay up to date on capelin locations, visit www.ecapelin.ca.
+People who spot capelin can also let others know on Twitter by using the hashtag #CapelinRoll2018, which is updated annually.

 And this small, slender fish is actually much healthier and tastier than you may think, although it may never become one of your favorite foods.
 The locals each have their own way to prepare them, from frying, to roasting over an open campfire, to pickling, along with the traditional method of salting and drying the fish.
 Regardless of how much you love the taste, catching them is a local food experience you’ll certainly never forget.

 If you ever get to see the capelin roll, it really is one of nature’s wonders.